UTD-JLA/utd-jla.github.io/resources/index.md

 ## Anki resources
 ### Premade decks
-* **Kana** - if you are a beginner, you'll need to learn the kana first: [by writing](https://ankiweb.net/shared/info/1233553736) or by [recognition](https://ankiweb.net/shared/info/839782116), depending on your preference
+* **Kana** - if you are a beginner, you'll need to learn the kana first: [by writing](https://ankiweb.net/shared/info/1312311543) or by [recognition](https://ankiweb.net/shared/info/839782116), depending on your preference
-* **Core 2.3K VN Order deck** - "High Quality Cards for the Most Common ~1,970 Words from Visual Novels, Light Novels, Newspapers, Magazines, Blogs, Internet Forums and more."
+* **Kaishi (Core 1.5k)** - "a modern, modular Japanese Anki deck made for beginners who want to learn basic vocabulary." - a modern attempt by TheMoeWay to build a high-quality vocabulary deck for beginners, replacing Core 2.3k.
+This deck is **strongly recommended**.
 This is a basic vocabulary deck with the most common words you'll see in JP media (with katakana loanwords and other redundant stuff stripped out).
-This is the recommended way to begin studying vocabulary as the goal is to focus on loading up on a large quantity of relevant vocab that way your immersion can be as comprehensible as possible.
+This is a good way to begin studying vocabulary as the goal is to focus on loading up on a large quantity of relevant vocab that way your immersion can be as comprehensible as possible.
+    * Read more and download: <https://github.com/donkuri/Kaishi>
+* Core 2.3K VN Order deck - "High Quality Cards for the Most Common ~1,970 Words from Visual Novels, Light Novels, Newspapers, Magazines, Blogs, Internet Forums and more."
+This was the recommendation prior to Kaishi.
     * <https://anacreondjt.gitlab.io/docs/coredeck/>
 * The Tango decks (also known as the ankidrone starter pack) - essential vocab and grammar, roughly grouped by JLPT level.
-I used to recommend this, but no longer do now that the improved Core 2.3k exists.
+This is **not recommended** *except for specifically studying for the JLPT tests*.
 It has a large amount of highly unnatural, textbook-ish sentences, obvious katakana loanwords, and rare vocabulary only relevant for textbook-style self introductions or travel.
-That said, you may still find this useful as it focuses on entire sentences rather than targeted words.
-You probably shouldn't go beyond the N4 deck unless you are specifically studying for the JLPT test though.
+That said, it is included for posterity due to being formelry popular, and you may still find this useful as it focuses on entire sentences rather than targeted words.
 Focus on sentence mining or grab the Core 6k.
     * Read more and download: <https://tatsumoto.neocities.org/blog/basic-vocabulary#anki-deck>
     * Alternate download from TMW (it's probably the same thing): <https://learnjapanese.moe/resources/#vocabulary>